Brightburn (2019) Movie Review

 Brightburn (Dunceville)

-Brightburn’s characters are very one dimensional.
-Relationships are barely expanded upon and characters are essentially set up like pins purely to be knocked down by our pre-pubescent, red eyed, bowling ball.
-You don’t care about the characters and that impacts the overall weight and significance of the events.
 Some of the reactions of the residents of Brightburn are just ridiculous, as well.
-Characters come across as stupid and, in some instances, blind to what is going on.
+Characters come across as stupid and, in some instances, completely blind to what is going on.
 Couple this with some of Brandon’s actions making little to no sense and you have a pretty confused narrative.
 Was Brightburn built downwind of a nuclear testing site?
 Everyone seems a little simple.

 Acting and Cinematography

 Cinematography was pretty good, nothing spectacular.
 There were some nice night-time shots in the barn.
 I felt as though some of the weird post production effects were unnecessary, though.
-Things flying at the screen and what not, it looked pretty bad and reminded me of a mid 2000s 3D movie.
+Things flying at the screen and what not; it looked pretty bad and reminded me of a mid 2000s 3D movie.

 Acting was good for the most part.
 Elizabeth Banks is always great and it makes a change to see her in a leading role.
 She always seems to be a co-star despite having the presence and unique looks to be a leading lady in Hollywood.
 She was very believable as a loving mother and wife that just wanted the best for her family.